vijay-shankaranand/tp/docs/team/vijay-shankaranand.md

     - Updating of developer guide's diagrams
     - Updating of user guide's screenshots, navigating UI and target audience section
     - Refactored codebase to modify all AB3 hints to JobFestGo - eg. from AddressBook to JobFestGo
-    - Found the source of critical bug during loading of json which crippled the stability of the product
     - Extensive testing of product before release
     - Added automated test-cases to aid in regression testing of our product